michael3770/Udacity-Data-Science-Nanodegree-Projects/Data Science Blog Post/blogpost.md

 With this dataset, we are trying to answer several questions -

 - What are the most critical nutrients for a specific plant
+- What the best models to make predictions this data set
 - Given the measurement of a specific soil, what is the most recommended crop?